-The property was occupied, fully furnished and floors were covered.
-Floor coverings restricted the inspection of flooring.
+The property was occupied, fully furnished and all floors were covered.
+Floor coverings restricted my inspection of flooring.

-In accordance with Health and Safety guidelines, we have not disturbed insulation, furniture or personal effects (particularly in cupboards).
+In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects (particularly in cupboards).
+Floor coverings have not been moved.

-Personal effects in cupboards and fitted wardrobes were not moved and restricted the inspection.
+Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.

-The roof void inspection was limited by insulation concealing joists from view, stored goods and a lack of suitable access boarding.
-The roof void inspection was undertaken from the access hatch only.
+My physical inspection of the roof void area was restricted due to insulation material, stored items and lack of suitable crawl boards.
+As a result the roof void area was only viewed from the access hatch.

-The external inspection of the property was undertaken from ground level only.
+My inspection of the roof covering was restricted from ground level and some parts were not visible.

-We were not able to inspect the sub floor area due to the absence of a visible hatch and fitted floor coverings throughout.
+I was not able to inspect the sub floor area.